-Advertisers are always looking for the best ways to get their message out there.
+A guide to media planning and buying that explains the features of programmatic advertising is invaluable for choosing the best ways to get their message out there.
 Today, since people are immersed in so many different types of media, the options are seemingly endless.
-With people spending so much of their time online, it’s no wonder that digital advertising is booming — digital ad spend is expected to exceed $330 billion worldwide soon.
+With people spending so much of their time online, it’s no wonder that programmatic digital advertising is booming — digital ad spend is expected to exceed $330 billion worldwide soon.

 So, how can companies make the right decisions when it comes to sharing their message with their target audience?
 The answer is through two processes: media planning and media buying.
 Our media planning and media buying guide will provide the overview you need to understand these processes and the role they play in a successful ad campaign.

 Media buying primarily involves procuring media space and time to run ads.
 It also involves monitoring ad performance and adjusting the strategy as needed to optimize your ad campaign’s performance — this involves a good deal of strategizing and negotiating to maximize your advertising budget.

 So, what is a media buyer?
 And what does a media buyer do?
 In its simplest form, a media buyer’s role is to get your message to your target audience.

 The goals of buying media are to take your ad creatives and get them in front of your target audience in the right context at the right times and in the best formats — the result should be a successful ad campaign.
 How you measure success will depend on your goal.
 Maybe it’s to improve brand awareness or increase conversion rates.
 Whatever the case, strategic media buying can help you get there.

 Think of media buyer agencies as real estate agents.
 Newspapers, television networks, radio stations, social media sites, online magazines, and more are all types of real estate.
 Media buyers find the best properties for you and negotiate to buy these properties.
 Instead of building apartment buildings or houses, you’re building your brand.

 The media buying process can be broken down into a few key steps: